TypeStrong/typedoc-site/tags/link.md

 TypeDoc does not support parsing the initial declaration reference syntax proposed by TSDoc.
 For more details see the [declaration reference](/guides/declaration-references/) documentation.

+## JSDoc Compatibility

+TypeDoc will also recognize the `@linkplain` and `@linkcode` JSDoc tags and resolve them with the same method as other links.

 ## See Also

 -   The [`@template`](/tags/template/) tag